 Oaks Bottom Wildlife Refuge extends for nearly two miles north from the historic Oaks Pioneer Church at SE Spokane St and Grand Ave.
 In startling contrast to the highway of speeding cyclists that crowd the Springwater Corridor on weekends, the Bluff Trail to the east offers an opportunity for tranquility and a sense of “wild.”
 Recently-placed wood rail fences and a series of boardwalks give this trail a sense of New England charm and at the same time smoothing out the roller coaster ride of tree roots and ruts that marked the previous Bluff Trail.

 There are no amenities along the Bluff Trail—no benches, no restrooms and no drinking water, ironically, all contributing to the sense of “wild.”
-Bicycles and dogs are prohibited, as well, contributing to the tranquility.
+Bicycles are prohibited, dogs need to be on leash, all contributing to the tranquility.

 A series of recently placed bridges and boardwalks provide 48” clear width and edge protection.
 The trail up to the viewing deck is 48” or wider with lots of brief ups and downs, some rather steep.
 As the trail continues north from the viewing deck it has some narrower sections [about 36” although encroaching grasses make it seem even narrower], although the new bridges and boardwalks are 48” wide.